maxxiimo/the-front-end-manifesto/foundation-markup.md

       render :partial => 'layouts/scripts'
     end

-I think it looks cleaner in application.html.haml versus using render partial there.
+It looks cleaner than the render method.

+  = head

+  vs.

+  = render :partial => 'shared/head'

+> Seek perfection and excellence, write beautiful code.

+\- [Manifesto][manifesto]

-Locate partials 3 - 5 in the shared folder.
-I separate logo and navigation into their own partials rather than use something like _banner.html.haml or _header.html.haml to hold both because often times logos and navigation vary between clients or functional areas within an application.
+You may have noticed that I separated logo and navigation into their own partials rather than use something like *_banner.html.haml* or *_header.html.haml* to hold both.
+Often times logos and navigation vary between clients or functional areas within an application.
 When you start the project you don't necessarily see this coming, but needs do change so you might as well lay them out in such a way that you can easily get at them in the future.

-If you use my [starter code][], your application.html.haml file will look like:
+> Future proof code.

+> Provide intelligent and semantically correct hooks and code snippets for backend teams.

+\- [Manifesto][manifesto]

+#### application.html.haml

+The end result is a very succinct *application.html.haml* file:

     !!!
     -# Uncomment if you want to address IE browser issues via these classes/method.